Pumpkin Butter

 Pumpkin butter in a mason jar.

-Pumpkin butter that has been properly stored in a clean, sealed mason jar in a refrigerator should last for about a month.
-You can also freeze it for up to six months to a year.
+We like to store our homemade pumpkin butter in sealable mason jars in the refrigerator.
+Pumpkin butter that has been properly stored in a clean, sealed mason jar in a refrigerator should last for up to one month.

 Pumpkin butter on toast.

-But the uses for Pumpkin Butter are near limitless!
+But the uses for pumpkin butter are near limitless!
 Here are few more places to use it:

-Basically anything that would taste good with butter, will taste fall-tastic with Pumpkin Butter!
+Basically, anything that would taste good with butter will taste fall-tastic with pumpkin butter!!

 Pumpkin butter in a glass jar.